rspivak/crammit/README.rst

 **output** - specifies relative path of an output directory where all generated files will be put.
+**fingerprint** - either true or false.
+If true then SHA1 hash will be added to output bundle file names.
+The hash is calculated on concatenated original files before minification and gzip compression is applied.

 Every bundle will output 3 files.
 Let's check out the output of the javascript *common* bundle.